Nuclear labor issues: Nuclear weapons production facilities

-Fernald Feed Plant – Ohio, US
+Fernald Feed Plant – Ohio, U.S.

 For decades, radioactive isotopes of plutonium, uranium, radium, thorium and technetium were released from the Fernald Feed Materials Production Center in Ohio, entering into the air, land and water, including deep ground water of the Great Miami aquifer.
-Workers and area residents show higher rates of systemic lupus erythematosus, certain cancers, and low blood cell counts.
-A study by the National Institute for Occupational Safety and Health (NIOSH) determined that salaried workers had lower mortality rates than per-hour workers, despite both cohorts increased malignancies of blood, bone, spleen, lymph and thyroid cancers.
+Workers and area residents showed higher rates of systemic lupus erythematosus, certain cancers, and low blood cell counts.
+A study by the National Institute for Occupational Safety and Health (NIOSH) determined that salaried workers had lower mortality rates than per-hour workers, despite both groups having increased malignancies of blood, bone, spleen, lymph and thyroid cancers.
 While the plant was under construction in 1952, labor disputes broke out between carpenters and other laborers, in what was reported as "rioting" and "mob action".
-In 1954, a chemical explosion causes the death of two workers.
-In 1959, a strike ensues at the factory regarding the quota system.
-Machinists, steel workers and sheet metal workers strike.
-In 1974, employees voice their concerns over health hazards.
-In 1984, National Lead of Ohio, the manager of the site, admits that radioactive dust was released, and groundwater contaminated.
+In 1954, a chemical explosion caused the death of two workers.
+In 1959, a strike ensued at the factory regarding the quota system.
+Machinists, steel workers and sheet metal workers went on strike.
+In 1974, employees voiced their concerns over health hazards.
+In 1984, National Lead of Ohio, the manager of the site, admitted that radioactive dust was released, and groundwater contaminated.
 In 1990, Fernald employees and/or their survivors filed a class action suit over health hazards.